-Galway has been named as one of the ‘best trips’ in the world for 2019 by one of the most respected travel magazines in the US.
+Galway has been named as one of the ‘best trips’ in the world by one of the most respected travel magazines in the US.

 National Geographic Traveler created a list of 28 places for readers to visit, which were split into four categories.

 Galway featured on the magazine’s ‘Culture’ section of the list.
 That will come as no surprise to anyone who has stayed there.

 It is a beautiful city with plenty cafes, bars, shops and live music along the famous Quay Street.

 Galway is also host to one of Ireland’s biggest annual art festivals and known for the iconic fishing boats, the Galway Hookers.